 Watch the procedure.

 Revitalize T2D clinical development program

 The Revitalize T2D program is designed to evaluate Revita® in multiple concurrent clinical studies across a range of T2D patient populations.
-Our ongoing Revitalize-1 study is a pivotal clinical study of Revita® in patients with inadequately controlled T2D despite being on metformin or multiple antidiabetic agents, and long-acting insulin.
+Our ongoing Revitalize 1 study is a pivotal clinical study of Revita® in patients with inadequately controlled T2D despite being on blood glucose lowering medications and long-acting insulin.
 Additional planned Revitalize T2D studies will evaluate Revita® in patient populations from prediabetes to pre-insulin T2D patients who qualify for insulin therapy.